 I asked Charalambos to paint a triptych, based on my three favorite parables from the Gospel of Luke, the Prodigal Son, the Sower and the Seed, and the Good Samaritan, giving him a free hand in the arrangement of the images.
 He came up with three separate paintings, united in composition and conception.
 Trained in both art and theology, the normally reticent artist spoke eloquently of what holds the triptych together--the notion of epistrophi, a Greek word, meaning “coming back,” “returning,” and in its New Testament variant, “conversion.”

 Not only are humans reconciled one with another in these wonderful images, but the whole created order, animate and inanimate, water, plants, fish and birds are drawn toward the powerful central figure of Christ, the Sower of the Seed, the Renewer of Life.
-This schema is repeated in a different color palette is his lovely little painting, Madonna of the Woods, and his icon of the Transfiguration.
+This schema is repeated in a different color palette is his lovely little painting, Madonna of the Woods, and his icons of the Transfiguration and the Agony in the Garden.